devkinetic/RecknTime/README.md

 # RecknTime
 Integrates various Timelogging APIs into an aggregated interface.
-Ability to sync reconciled entries with each other.
+Ability to sync reconciled entries with each other based on Jira project ID matching, and distinguish when hours do not match.

-Currently we use Powershell's Pode web server to run a PWA.
-It was developed as an experiment to improve portability between different timelogging applications.
-Supports a Jira to Harvest workflow, but could certainly be expanded to others.
+Developed as an experiment to improve portability between different timelogging applications.
+Supports both Jira and Harvest in a weekly timelogging table task by day.
+Could certainly be expanded to others.

 ## Installation
 Install [Pode](https://badgerati.github.io/Pode/Getting-Started/Installation/) and setup your integrations in `config.json`, thats it!